Club: AS Roma | Capacity: 52,500 seats | Scheduled opening: N/A | Status: in planning

 Stadio della Roma will get built in the Tor di Valle area in the south of Rome along the river Tiber at about 9 kilometres from the city centre.
 It will get serviced by commuter trains and furthermore have over 7,000 parking places available.

 Roma initially hoped to be able to start construction works in the second half of 2014, but that soon turned out to be unrealistic due to difficulties getting planning permission.
-The project hit a new snag in early 2017 when the major of Rome and the Lazio region came out against the project.
+The project hit a new snag in early 2017 when the major of Rome and the Lazio region came out against the project, though he later changed his mind following revision of the plans.